 The letter of intent summarizes and sets forth the terms and conditions under which one would like to lease commercial property.
 This is reviewed before the execution of a formal agreement.

+A letter of intent to lease is an essential document in the commercial leasing process, as it outlines the key terms and conditions of a potential lease agreement between a landlord and tenant.
 This principle function of the letter of intent (“LOI”) is to show how serious the tenant is about leasing space and outline to the landlord of the terms and conditions to which the tenant is willing to offer.

 What is a Commercial Lease Letter of Intent?

 A commercial lease letter of intent is a document that outlines the basic terms of a commercial space lease.
 This document is typically used when negotiating a lease agreement to prevent misunderstandings between the tenant and landlord.

 The lease letter of intent should include information such as the term of the lease, lease renewal, lease commencement date, escalations, the amount of rent, and any other important details pertinent to the lease.

 It is important to note that while both parties may agree to certain sections of an LOI such as rent or lease structure, the letter of intent is generally non-binding unless the language within specifies otherwise.

 Rental Letter of Intent vs. Lease Letter of Intent